Dimensionality reduction for homological stability and global structure preservation: Quantitative measures

 \subsubsection{Linear SVM classifier accuracy}

-If $X$ is labeled, we measure how well $X$ is classified by a linear Support Vector Machine.
-Then we do the same for $Y$.
-The main idea is that an embedding $Y = f(X)$ is ``good'' relative to the context of the data points whenever two clusters $A$ and $B$ separated in $X$ by a hyperplane can also be separated in $Y$ and, conversely, a non--linearity of $X$ is preserved in $Y$.
-The latter means that if two subsets $A$ and $B$ of $X$ cannot be separated by an SVM hyperplane, then $f(A)$ and $f(B)$ should not be separable either.
+If $X$ is labeled, we compare the accuracy of a linear Support Vector Machine trained and tested on $X$ with the corresponding accuracy for $Y$.
+This provides a simple measure of whether the embedding changes the linear separability of labeled subsets.

-Thus, we expect the accuracy $\alpha_X$ of an SVM classifier trained and tested on $X$ be close to that of one trained and tested on $Y$, say $\alpha_Y$.
-Namely, the SVM context loss is defined by
+Thus, we expect the accuracy $\alpha_X$ of an SVM classifier trained and tested on $X$ to be close to that of one trained and tested on $Y$, denoted $\alpha_Y$.
+The SVM context loss is defined by

-A lower, or even higher, accuracy of the latter as compared to the former would mean that some global context of the data points is lost.
+A substantial change in accuracy indicates that the embedding has changed the linear separability of labeled subsets.